NOAA-PSL/mlcdc/README.md

-# mlcdc
-Machine Learning for estimating Cross Domain Covariance (&amp; Correlation) relationships in coupled atmosphere-ocean DA systems
+# Machine Learning for estimating Cross Domain Covariance (&amp; Correlation) relationships in coupled atmosphere-ocean DA systems

 ## Proof of Concept

-As a proof of concept, we use a feedforward neural network to predict surface atmosphere-ocean temperature correlation structure.
+As a proof of concept, we use a feedforward neural network to predict the surface atmosphere-ocean temperature correlation structure.
 The main idea is to use the neural network to extend the statistical significance of a small ensemble.